freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

    always be "Submissions in the past 24h".
 To find out whether there were submissions or not, a *Journalist* must decrypt the contents of the email.

-In the simplest case a *Journalist* will provides their email and PGP public key to you, the admin.
+In the simplest case a *Journalist* will provide their email and PGP public key to you, the admin.
 If a team of *Journalist* wants to receive these daily alerts, they should share a PGP key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and